armandwayoff/Coefficient-Perturbations-in-Diffusion-Equations/README.md

-# INS-internship
-Coefficient perturbations in diffusion equations
+# Coefficient perturbations in diffusion equations